ethanweber/dockbox/README.md

 # Building Locally

     sudo ./setup/install_titan_prereqs.sh
-    - and the same steps as in docker
+    - follow the same steps as in docker

 # Building In Docker